ZigzagAwaka/LegendWeathers/zigzag.legendweathers/README.md

 - Some model assets are ripped from various games and imported thanks to https://www.models-resource.com/, you can check the list [here](https://github.com/ZigzagAwaka/LegendWeathers/blob/main/models-resource-credits.txt)

-- Audio assets are ripped from their original game
+- Features audio sfx and music from various Nintendo games